ibm-cloud-docs/virtual-servers/vsi_migrate_classic_dctodc.md

 1. Click the **Actions** ![Menu icon](../../icons/action-menu-icon.svg) icon for the image template and select *Order < Type of > VSI*. < Type of > is the type of virtual server instance that you are creating.

 1. Change the virtual server instance location to the new data center.
-The form defaults to the original VSI properties.
+The form defaults to the original virtual server properties.
 Other than selecting the new location, you can keep or modify the rest of the parameters to better suit the new environment, for example:
  * Enter hostname and domain
  * (Optional) Select or create a placement group
  * Select a virtual server profile
  * (Recommended) Select SSH key
  * Select Uplink port speeds

- The new VSI is given a new IP address automatically on deployment.
+ The new virtual server is given a new IP address automatically on deployment.
  {: note}

 ### Verify and validate the virtual server instance, and update network resources
 {: #vsi-migrate-verify-lift-shift-method}

 1. After the new virtual server is deployed, verify the instance.